Muhamed555/CvPal/readme.md

 ## Dataset Folder Structure

-To ensure **cvPal** works properly, the provided dataset folder should follow this structure:
+To ensure **CvPal** works properly, the provided dataset folder should follow this structure:

 - **folder/**
   - **train/**